miguelbcr/RxPaparazzo/README.md

 - Runtime permissions.
 Not worries about the tricky Android runtime permissions system.
 RxPaparazzo relies on [RxPermissions](https://github.com/tbruyelle/RxPermissions) to deal with that.
 - Take a photo using the built-in camera.
 - Access to gallery.
 - Crop images.
-RxPaparazzo depends on [UCrop](https://github.com/Yalantis/uCrop) to perform beautiful cuts to any face, body or place.
+RxPaparazzo relies on [UCrop](https://github.com/Yalantis/uCrop) to perform beautiful cuts to any face, body or place.
 - Honors the observable chain (it means you can go crazy chaining operators).
 [RxOnActivityResult](https://github.com/VictorAlbertos/RxActivityResult) allows RxPaparazzo to transform every intent into an observable for a wonderful chaining process.